shanewignall/promise-all-delay/README.md

 # promise-all-delay
-Promise.all, but sequential and with an optional delay.
+Kinda like Promise.all, but sequential and with an optional delay.

 ```javascript
 /**